Kajabi/sage-lib/README.md

 ## Local Scripts

-The following scripts can be ran by typing `yarn <script_name>` in the root of this repository. :star:'s have been added to signify common user initiated tasks.
+The following scripts can be run by typing `yarn <script_name>` in the root of this repository. :star:'s have been added to signify typical user-initiated tasks.

 ### `bootstrap`